THE SHAMA

 bird falsifies the proverb that birds of a

-feather flock together.
+flock together.
 This peevish

 temper makes it shun even the proximity